ciernyvlk/Challenges/Challenge2/metadata/writeup.md

 ## Complete solution

 We want to see running services therefore we need parameter -sV in nmap -> probe open ports to determine service/version info.
-When you run the command above you will see running ssh service at port.
-So the flag is: ssh.
+After the command execution, you can see that on the port the task ssh is running.
+That is why ssh is the flag for this task.

 #### Lessons learned